2013 Tour de Suisse: Stage 6

 The sixth stage of the race started in the previous day's finishing town of Leuggern and headed predominantly south-east away from the town.
 During the day's parcours of 187.9 km, were two categorised climbs – both of which were categorised as third-category ascents – that both came in the second half of the stage; the first of which was the Schwändistrasse Fesisberg, a steep climb approaching 7% in gradient over a 3 km length.
 There were also two intermediate sprint points in the stage, held 17 km apart from one another.
-The first came at Küsnacht, after the race had made its way through Zurich, and continued alongside the banks of Lake Zurich.
+The first came at Küsnacht, after the race had made its way through Zürich, and continued alongside the banks of Lake Zurich.
 Having headed inland for the second climb – the Limberg, with gradients of up to 11% – the race moved back towards the Lake itself, passing through the second intermediate sprint at Oetwil am See; the race continued along the banks of the Lake until the finish in Meilen.